Majestic (2014-15)32 Days Aboard the Biggest Ship in the World

 Yet, in our case, the Captain (along with his crew) chose to keep us aboard, not headquarters.

 This was our big, big luck since our concern and interest was always to get under the skin of Majestic and her crew.
 And that takes time.

 The 32 days allowed us to make the book we both dreamt of and envisioned from the start - a raw, authentic insight, not only into the biggest ship in the world at the time, but what life is like and what it means to be a modern sailor in today’s highly competitive and logistically advanced world.

 “Majestic - 32 Days Aboard the Biggest Ship in the World.
 A Log Book” is the result of all that.
 Both Kirsten and I are incredibly proud of this work.

 We remain forever thankful to Majestic and her crew for trusting us with their openess and always attention to our safety.
 Likewise, we are grateful to Gyldendal Publishing House to publish this beautifully printed book.

 Maersk Line was never comercially or financially involved in the project which allowed us complete editorial and creative freedom for the project.
 We thank the company for the trust and for getting us on board Majestic.

-The project was later featured in publications around the world, including CNN, The New York Observer, Der Spiegel, Politiken and many more (links available in the Info section).
+The project was later featured in publications around the world, including CNN, The New York Observer, Der Spiegel, Politiken and many more (links available under ABOUT).